leogx9r/DiscordCrypt/README.md

 To be able to send nitro-emojis, ( animated & emojis from any guild ) you need to join a
     nitro-only emoji server.
 After which, once you establish a secure session or group you will be able to select and use these emojis.
+You can optionally use the message encryption suffix to send the emoji automatically.
+Example: `:discordCrypt:|ENC`.

-Autocomplete and the emoji picker works just as if you're a nitro user.
+Autocomplete and the emoji picker works just as if you're a nitro user **only** if you've
+    established a secure session first.